SagewLivingstone/graphs_in_space/README.md

 * I worked alone on this, the other account with commits is my desktop at home.

 Open Issues/Bugs:
+* Break off chain does not always delete all links
 * It is very unlikely for child nodes to create their own children
 * Objects too far away from camera will snap to center of screen and in extreme cases may be too large.
 * Needs mouse movement (instead of arrow keys)